-Yorkshire Dales (Slow Travel)by Mike Bagshaw
+Yorkshire Dales (Slow Travel)

 Slow Travel Yorkshire Dales guide – expert local tips and holiday advice including the best restaurants and pubs, walking, cycling (including the Tour de Yorkshire), Fountains Abbey and Gaping Gill.
 Also covering the national park, Howgill Fells, Three Peaks Country, Craven, Wharfedale, Swaledale, Wensleydale, Nidderdale and Harrogate.

 Number of pages: 208

 This new, thoroughly updated edition of Yorkshire Dales, part of Bradt’s series of distinctive ‘Slow’ guides to local UK regions, remains the most comprehensive guide to the area and covers the whole of the recently extended Yorkshire Dales National Park and Nidderdale Area of Outstanding Natural Beauty as well as some ‘slow’ and historic towns and villages just outside the boundaries.